 Alongside her involvement with Homes First, she is an active volunteer with Camp Trillium, Ontario Justice Education Network Mock Trial, and Girls E-Mentorship.

-Shawn is a bioethicist working in clinical practice, public policy, education, and research, with a specialty in reproductive health.
+Shawn is a bioethicist working in clinical practice, public policy, education, and research.
 He advises individuals, institutions, and governments on bioethics and health technology policy.

 He is a member of the Dalla Lana School of Public Health and Joint Center for Bioethics at the University of Toronto, and a Vanier Canada Scholar at McMaster University.
 Prior to joining the Homes First Society board, Shawn provided senior policy analysis to the Ontario Ministry of Health’s supportive housing unit and served for ten years on the board of Regeneration Community Services, including four as vice-chair.

 Jordan brings a background in corporate restructuring, financial advisory, interim management and business strategy.
 He has worked with clients across a broad range of industries including financial institutions, real estate and technology, among others.